LandSandBoat/lsb-wiki/Using-Github.md

 NOTE: for custom servers, it's probably best to have a separate repository entirely for custom data vs. topaz's build.
 That way you can clone/download/change/commit for any fixes direct to a separate repository and install.

+##Keeping current with Topaz
+You'll want to consistently update your master with recent changes, that's part of why working on changes or on branches when you have WIPs is important.
+In order to update both your local and remote branch:
+1) Ensure you're on your master branch and have no other local branches checked out
+2) Choose "Pull" from the menu of whichever Git tool you're using
+3) Select the topaz remote branch to merge.
+Remember Topaz's master branch is called "release".
+If you haven't pulled from Topaz in a while, you'll want to do a "Fetch" first to update the remote listings in your Git tool.
+4) Pull from release into your master.
+5) You'll now need to update your remote repository to reflect using the "Push" command.
+Merge your master with your remote origin

 ## Submitting to multiple repositories
 [You can use git rebase](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) to send commits from other locations to topaz in order to submit to multiple locations and/or repoint.